thegetty/inventories-and-surveys/content/part-2/chapter-8.md

 -   A new or revised evaluation system should be open to public input and consideration and will need to be in place before any fieldwork commences.
 This process can take considerable time and effort, which should be accounted for in the overall project timeline and budget.

-Further discussion of and recommendations for applying evaluation standards for surveys can be found in **Making Assessments of Heritage Resource Significance** in chapter 10.
+Further discussion of and recommendations for applying evaluation standards for surveys can be found in [Making Assessments of Heritage Resource Significance](/part-2/chapter-10/#making-assessments) in chapter 10.

-## Structuring Field Surveys
+## Structuring Field Surveys {#structuring-field-surveys}

 Survey methodology will include how field surveys will be organized, ordered, and completed.
 The grouping and sequencing of surveys can be based on priorities established for the survey, for example, to first survey geographic areas or heritage types that have never been surveyed or that are underrepresented in existing inventories.
 Priorities may also address urgent needs for up-to-date information, such as to identify important at-risk resource types, inform disaster preparedness and response efforts, or support planning initiatives that rely on survey results.
 A phased approach to completing field surveys may also be needed, particularly for those planned to be completed over a number of years, to accommodate cyclical funding for the project.

 For SurveyLA, field surveys were organized into thirty-five geographic areas based on the long-established boundaries of Los Angeles’s community plan areas ([fig. 8.1](#fig-8-1)).
 These survey areas were further organized into nine groups, which were prioritized, sequenced, and phased to inform and coordinate with the city’s Community Plan Update program.
-(See also the **SurveyLA** **Case Study** section in chapter 10 to learn how this structure informed the community planning process.)
+(See also the [SurveyLA Case Study](/part-2/chapter-10/#surveyla-case-study) section in chapter 10 to learn how this structure informed the community planning process.)

 [[ figure 'fig-8-1' ]]

-## Designing Digital Surveys
+## Designing Digital Surveys {#designing-digital-surveys}

 A primary recommendation for a digital survey data collection system is that it be designed to collect data to be incorporated into a corresponding digital heritage inventory.
 As mentioned before, thought may need to be given first to whether the information system of the ongoing inventory should be modernized or upgraded, or even whether a new one needs to be created.
 The survey information system should temporarily store the records and evaluations of the same variety of heritage typologies to be included in the corresponding inventory, which may comprise individual buildings, structures, objects, cultural landscapes, archaeological sites, and intangible heritage.

 For resources covering large areas with multiple associated features, such as a residential neighborhood, urban district, or ensemble, the system should support the ability to assess and record all such features, their locations, and the relationships between them.
 The system should be capable of having its data structure expanded or revised as required, as long as those modifications do not create problems for incorporating collected data within the corresponding inventory system.
 Considerations for the capabilities of a survey information system should closely align with considerations for heritage inventories, as discussed in [chapter 3](/part-1/chapter-3/).

-### Data Standards and Specifications
+### Data Standards and Specifications {#data-standards-and-specifications}

 Survey data standards and specifications help ensure consistency in recording resources, that the data created is valid, and that it can be readily integrated with a corresponding heritage inventory (see **Data Migration** in chapter 11 for recommendations on the latter point).
 The following are key aspects to be addressed in such standards and specifications: